 © VisitmyLisbon.com – 2021

 This page is dedicated to tourist accommodation in the heart of Lisbon.
-If you are looking to settle down permanently, we give you some advice in our "accomodation in Portugal" section.
+If you're planning to settle here permanently, check out our advice in the "accomodation in Portugal" section.

-Alfama, « The Baths » in Arabic, is the oldest district in Lisbon.
-A real labyrinth, characterised by its narrow streets, colorful houses, hanging garlands, the smell of sardines and the songs of fado.
-Full of charms, the district is nevertheless the most visited district in Lisbon.
-The famous grandmothers at the window disappear from the landscape and you will surely have a fellow countryman as your neighbour.
-It is losing its authenticity and gaining in tourist attractions.
+Alfama, or « The Baths » in Arabic, is the oldest district in Lisbon.
+A real labyrinth, characterized by its narrow streets, colorful houses, hanging garlands, the smell of sardines and the songs of fado.
+Full of charms, the district is nevertheless the most visited one in Lisbon.
+The famous grandmothers at the window have disappeared from the scene, and you’ll likely have a fellow countryman as your neighbor.
+It is losing its authenticity while gaining more tourist attractions.

 Ideal for a romantic couple looking for a postcard image.

-Average because most of the time it is inaccessible by taxi and public transport even though we are in the centre.
+Limited, as it’s often inaccessible by taxi or public transport despite being in the city center.
 You will have to face many stairs and cobbled streets.

 Time Out magazine voted the Arroios neighbourhood in Lisbon as the coolest…in the World !
-Traditionally, this is where you’ll find the working-class neighbourhoods with their colourful and cleverly hidden vilas operarias.
+Traditionally, this is where the working-class neighbourhoods are located, with their colourful and cleverly hidden vilas operarias.
 Pleasant parks are located on Sant’ana Hill.
-It is also here that you will find cheap accommodation and Lisbon life off the beaten track, alternative.
-Following in the footsteps of Intendente, this young neighbourhood is evolving very quickly.
+This area is also where you can find cheap accommodation and Lisbon life off the beaten track, alternative.
+Following in the footsteps of Intendente, this young neighbourhood is rapidly evolving.

 Ideal for families and small budgets.

-Very good because you are well served by the metro and close to the historic centre.
+Convenient access with good metro connection and proximity to the historic center.
 There is no « steep » climb if you exclude the Sant’ana hill.

-These are the Avenidas Novas, new neighbourhoods built from the end of the 19th century with beautiful Art Nouveau buildings.
-Starting from the famous Avenida da Liberdade (where you will find all the luxury brands), these districts were designed for the middle classes, or even the wealthy, and are heterogeneous.
-They are residential areas with many offices in the tertiary sector.
-If you’re an architecture fan, this is your neighbourhood !
+The Avenidas Novas, modern neighbourhoods built from the end of the 19th century featuring beautiful Art Nouveau buildings.
+Starting from the famous Avenida da Liberdade (where you will find all the luxury brands), these districts were designed for the middle and wealthy classes, and are quite diverse.
+The neighbourhoods consist mainly of residential areas with many offices in the tertiary sector.
+If you’re an architecture fan, this neighbourhood is perfect for you !

 Ideal for groups, seminars and corporate events.

-Medium as public transport is required unless you opt for a 30-minute walk or taxi.
+Limited because public transports are required unless you opt for a 30-minute walk or taxi.

-Bairro Alto is the « high district » shaped by the Jesuits as early as the 16th century.
-It was a landmark for newspapers and sailors.
-Today, this authentic district is partly populated by students and Brazilians, as is Bica.
+Bairro Alto is the « high district » shaped by the Jesuits in the 16th century and was once a landmark for newspapers and sailors.
+Today, this authentic district is partially populated by students and Brazilians, much like Bica.
 So it is naturally here that Lisbon’s nightlife is in full swing.

 Ideal for partygoers, hen & stag groups.

-Historic heart of Lisbon, Baixa was completely rebuilt after the terrible earthquake of 1755.
-Its large blocks of buildings, traced with chalk lines, have traditionally housed merchants and craftsmen, as this area was considered « cursed » to be inhabited.
+Historic heart of Lisbon, Baixa was completely rebuilt after the devastating earthquake of 1755.
+Its large blocks of buildings, marked with chalk lines, have traditionally been home merchants and craftsmen, as the area was once considered « cursed » for habitation.
 Today, you will find a wealth of historic shops, cafés, restaurants… and tourist attractions !

-Ideal for families, people with reduced mobility, elderly people.
+Ideal for families, people with reduced mobility and seniors.

 Excellent !
 Baixa means « low ».
-Lisbon revolves around this district and in particular around the Dom Pedro IV (or Rossio) square.
+Lisbon revolves around this district and particularly around the Dom Pedro IV (or Rossio) square.

-The quays of this district still bear the heritage of the sailors but the traces of the shipyards and the fishing port are fading away.
-The mercado da ribeira (« Time Out ») is no longer a fish market, the fishermen’s huts have been transformed into gin bars.
-In Rua Nova do Carvalho (the famous Pink street !), the taverns are invaded by thirsty men, the brothels become trendy night clubs. but nevertheless, it’s clean and renovated.
+The quays of this district still bear the sailors’ heritage but the traces of the shipyards and the fishing port are slowly fading.
+The mercado da ribeira (« Time Out ») is no longer a fish market, as the fishermen’s huts have been transformed into gin bars.
+In Rua Nova do Carvalho (the famous Pink street !), the taverns are invaded by thirsty men, the brothels become trendy night clubs,but it is clean and well-renovated.

 Ideal for partygoers hen & stag groups, lovers of concept restaurants.